After a painful visit, Paul writes the Corinthians a second letter.

 A New Way of Life

 Paul’s message to the Corinthians encourages them to live in a new way, embracing the cruciform life of Jesus.
 Through the cross and resurrection, Jesus’ followers can live differently and model generosity, humility, and weakness.
 2 Cornithians is a letter about living in a totally counter-cultural way as we seek to live like Jesus did.

-Despite a division between Paul and the Corinthian Christians, he offers forgiveness and desires an open and honest relationship, which he affirms in 2 Corinthians.
+Despite a division between Paul and the Corinthian Christians, he offers forgiveness and desires an open and honest relationship.

 Corinthian Christians admire wealthy and eloquent leaders and ask Paul to prove his authority.
 He says they are his proof, as God's new covenant people.